 Did you know that Pittsburgh hosts one of the largest St. Patrick's Day Parades in the United States?
 Well, we do!
 Like I said - we're passionate.
 Pittsburghers line up hours before the start of the parade to get a piece of the action.
-200 plus groups are participating - check them all out here.
+200 + groups are participating this year!

 The St. Patrick's Parade begins at 10 am on Saturday March 11 and will run through Downtown Pittsburgh and the Strip District.
 The parade happens rain, snow, or shine, so be prepared and dress appropriately.
 Open containers are not allowed on the parade route and officers will be out and about, so plan your celebrations for before and after the parade.

-The 2017 parade will follow the same route as last year.
+The 2018 parade will follow the same route as last year.
 The parade will proceed from the intersection of Liberty and 11th Streets to Grant Street to the Boulevard of the Allies, where it will turn right and continue onto the Boulevard of the Allies to the Reviewing Stand at Stanwix Street.
 It will then disburse at Commonwealth Place.
 Check out some fun parade history to get your Irish eyes smiling.

 Fun Facts About the St. Patrick's Day Parade: